 During their employment, an employee should review and refresh themselves as to the terms of their employment contract and especially so if they are considering moving on and applying for other roles.

 As with the drafting of any legal document, it is also of course very important that employers also take very careful care when drafting employment contracts to ensure that the commercial interests of their business is protected.
 Employers should also take care to ensure that the restraint clause is drafted in such a way that they are upheld in the event that it becomes necessary to have the Court enforce the clause.

-If you have any questions about this issue or any other employment issues, please do not hesitate to contact our office to speak with our employment lawyer, David Rosen.
+If you have any questions about this issue or any other employment issues, please do not hesitate to contact our office to speak with our employment lawyer, Rebecca Crawford.